The Support and Resistance Line Method: An Analysis via Optimal Stopping: Abstract

 \section{Abstract}

-We study a mathematical model capturing the support/resistance line method (a technique in technical analysis) where the underlying stock price transitions between two states of nature in a path-dependent manner.
+We study a mathematical model motivated by the support/resistance line method in technical analysis where the underlying stock price transitions between three states of nature in a path-dependent manner.
 For optimal stopping problems with respect to a general class of reward functions and dynamics, using probabilistic methods, we show that the value function is $C^1$ and solves a general free boundary problem.
-Moreover, for a wide range of utilities, we prove that the best time to buy and sell the stock is obtained by solving free boundary problems corresponding to two linked optimal stopping problems.
-We use this to numerically compute optimal trading strategies for several types of dynamics and varying degrees of relative risk aversion.
-We then compare the strategies with the standard trading rule to investigate the viability of this form of technical analysis.
+Moreover, for a range of utilities, we prove that the best time to buy and sell the stock are obtained by solving free boundary problems corresponding to two linked optimal stopping problems.
+We use this to compute optimal trading strategies for several types of dynamics and varying degrees of relative risk aversion.

 {\bf{Keywords:}} Optimal stopping, technical analysis, resistance level, support line.

 {\bf{JEL:}} G11; C61; D53; D91. {\bf MSC:} 60G40; 91B24; 91G80.